Video Game: Pokémon Pinball

 - Suspend Save: To prevent Save Scumming.

-- Timed Mission: Catch 'em All and Evolution modes have two-minute timers, bonus rounds have one minute, and Map Change has 30 seconds.
+- Timed Mission: Catch 'Em and Evolution modes have two-minute timers, Map Change has 30 seconds, while the bonus modes have either a minute or a minute-and-a-half.

 Tropes used in Pokémon Pinball: Ruby and Sapphire:

-- Last Lousy Point: Lati@s will probably be the last empty spot to fill in your Pokédex.
+- Last Lousy Point: Latias will probably be the last empty spot to fill in your Pokédex.

 - Lost Forever: The event in which Jirachi appears can only happen once per playthough, so you better not let it escape.